 How to treat a prolapsed disc

-Your doctor will most likely suggest you begin a treatment program with light exercise, physical therapy, hot/cold therapy, pain medications or any of a variety of other conservative, non-surgical options.
-While these are often effective, it pays to learn more about this condition before beginning your treatment.
+Your doctor will most likely suggest you begin a treatment program with light exercise, physical therapy, hot/cold therapy, pain medications or any of a variety of other conservative nonsurgical options.
+While these are often effective, it can help to learn more about this condition before beginning your treatment.

-What is a prolapsed disc anyway?
+What is a prolapsed disc?

 What are the symptoms?